 Journalists and Producers: If you are interested in speaking with or scheduling an interview with one of our experts, please contact Tony Fleming, Director for Communications and Operations, at [email protected] or (202) 463-8270, ext.
 110.

 LATEST PRESS RELEASES

-Statement by Kingston Reif and Daryl Kimball
+Statement by Executive Director Daryl G. Kimball

-Each year since 2007, the Arms Control Association's staff and board of directors has nominated individuals and institutions engaged in advancing effective arms control, nonproliferation, and disarmament solutions or raised awareness of the threats posed by mass casualty weapons.
+Since 2007, the Arms Control Association's staff and board of directors has nominated individuals and institutions that have advanced effective arms control, nonproliferation, and disarmament solutions or raised awareness of the threats posed by mass casualty weapons.